jakobharder/anno1800-jakobs-mods/mods/skin-streets/README.md

 ![](./banner.jpg)

-Exchanges railway and New World stone street textures with visually improved versions.
+Exchange railway and New World stone street textures with visually improved versions.

 ## Notes